 If you have lost somebody you love due to the careless, negligent, or intentional actions of another party, then you may need to file a civil lawsuit to recover compensation for your losses.
 At The Jeffcoat Firm, we know that there is no amount of compensation that can erase the pain of your loss.
-However, our wrongful death lawyers want to help ensure you have closure.
+However, our wrongful death lawyers want to help ensure that you have closure.
 Here, we want to discuss the differences between wrongful death actions and survival actions in South Carolina.

 There is a difference between wrongful death and a survival action